Gravitational wave background from extreme mass ratio inspirals: Conclusions

 We compared our findings to BC04b and Babak17, discussing the most relevant differences, and we highlighted their implications for LISA.
 In particular, if the actual EMRI rates are on the high side of the estimated range, the sensitivity of LISA between $10^{-3}\,$Hz and $10^{-2}\,$Hz can be severely compromised, with undesired consequences particularly for the detection of high redshift, low mass seed MBHBs and of SOBH binaries, which are both primary target sources of LISA.
 This calls for a concerted theoretical effort aimed at a better understanding of EMRI formation and dynamics, with the goal of reducing the cosmic EMRI rate uncertainty range.

 Finally, we discussed a number of caveats mostly related to the use of a simplified AK waveform, noticing however that our main results should be robust against this assumption.
 Our GWB computation assumes that all EMRIs with ${\rm S/N} > 20$ can be correctly identified and accurately subtracted from the LISA data stream.
 Eventually, this requires a faithful model of the EMRI waveform, which will likely require the full development of second order self force computations, currently under way \citep[e.g.][]{2009CQGra..26u3001B,2012PhRvD..85f1501W,2020PhRvL.124b1101P}.
 Any mismatch between the true signal and the waveform model used in the analysis will result in imperfect removal of resolved signals, spuriously increasing the residual unresolved GWB.
-It is therefore of paramount important for the full scientific success of the LISA mission to pursue a concerted community effort aimed at a better understanding of all aspects of EMRIs, from the intricacies of their astrophysical and dynamical origin responsible for their expected cosmic rate, to the finest details of their emitted gravitational waveforms.
+Moreover, our analysis assume no subtraction of the Galactic WD confusion noise: a consistent detection pipeline for an EMRI GWB will have to consistently model the time evolution of the WD confusion noise, including the possibility of its (at least partial) subtraction due to its anisotropic nature.
+It is therefore of paramount important for the full scientific success of the LISA mission to pursue a concerted community effort aimed at a better understanding of all aspects of EMRIs, from the intricacies of their astrophysical and dynamical origin responsible for their expected cosmic rate, to the finest details of their emitted gravitational waveforms as well as the complexity of building end-to-end detection pipelines.